Security & Compliance

 Federated authentication can be configured on a per organization basis to integrate the Mpirik software with your existing identity infrastructure.

 The Mpirik service includes email notifications and reports.
 Sender policy framework (SPF) is a system to prevent email address spoofing and minimize inbound spam.
 We have SPF records set through Dyn, our domain name service (DNS), and domain-based message authentication, reporting, and conformance (DMARC) set up for monitoring reports to prevent the possibility of phishing scams.

 Mpirik practices continuous delivery, which means all code changes are committed, tested, shipped, and iterated on in a rapid sequence.
 A continuous delivery methodology, complemented by pull request, continuous integration (CI), and automated error tracking, significantly decreases the likelihood of a security issue and improves the response time to and the effective eradication of bugs and vulnerabilities.

 At Mpirik, we believe that good security practices start with our own team, so we go out of our way to protect against internal threats and local vulnerabilities.
-All company-provided workstations run Jamf for inventory management, which enables and enforces full-disk encryption, screen lock, and other security features.
+All company-provided workstations run Kandji for inventory management which enables and enforces full-disk encryption, screen lock, and other security features.

 All Mpirik product changes must go through code review, CI, and build pipeline to reach production servers.
 No one, including the Mpirik operations team has access to production servers.

 We perform testing and risk management on all systems and applications on a regular and ongoing basis.
 New methods are developed, reviewed, and deployed to production via pull request and internal review.
 New risk management practices are documented and shared via staff presentations on lessons learned and best practices.

 Mpirik performs risk assessments throughout the product lifecycle per the standards outlined in HIPAA Security Rule, 45 CFR 164.308: